About the Quilts of Love series:

 About the Book:

-Learn more about this book, the Quilts of Love series and how to purchase by visiting the Quilts of Love website.
+Learn more about this book and the series at the Quilts of Love website.

 About the Author: